afilimonov/udacity-deeprl-p1-continous-control/Report.md

 ### Ideas for Future Work

 In this project I used DDPG with Experience Replay which solved the enviroment by getting +30 mean average reward relatively easily.
-Hear are some other approaches and future work ideas.
+Here are some other approaches and future work ideas.

 * I used Udacity workspace to solve the environment.
 I plan to setup local environment and watch trained agents in action.
-* Explore Proximal [Policy Optimization Algorithm](https://arxiv.org/abs/1707.06347) that I studied in the course
+* Explore [Proximal Policy Optimization Algorithm](https://arxiv.org/abs/1707.06347) that I studied in the course
 * Implement [Prioritized Expereinece Replay](https://arxiv.org/abs/1511.05952)